platformsh/platformsh-docs/src/development/environment-variables.md

 * **PLATFORM_VARIABLES**: A base64-encoded JSON object which keys are variables names and values are variable values (*a string*).
 * **PLATFORM_PROJECT_ENTROPY**: A random value created when the project is first created, which is then stable throughout the project’s life.
 This can be used for Drupal hash salt, Symfony secret, or other similar values in other frameworks.

-Since values can change over time, the best thing is to just introspect the variable at runtime and use it to configure your application.
+Since values can change over time, the best thing is to inspect the variable at runtime then use it to configure your application.
 For example:

 ```bash
 echo $PLATFORM_RELATIONSHIPS | base64 --decode | json_pp